AI ethics officer: the hiring guide everyone gets wrong

 What this doesn’t mean is blocking everything while you achieve perfect ethics.
 It means creating processes where teams understand ethical requirements, build them in from the start, and have clear paths to get approval.
 Most teams want to do the right thing.
 They need frameworks and support, not obstacles.

 Deloitte’s research shows successful ethics officers combine technical AI knowledge, legal understanding, business strategy awareness, and communication skills.
-That’s a rare combination.
-You’re looking for someone who can talk to data scientists about bias mitigation and to board members about reputational risk and to customers about AI transparency.
+That’s a rare combination - you’re looking for someone who can talk to data scientists about bias mitigation and to board members about reputational risk and to customers about AI transparency.
+The market reflects this scarcity: more than 100,000 professionals with AI ethics and governance expertise are requested annually, yet responsible AI mentions in job descriptions still represent less than 1% of all AI-related postings globally.

 What to actually put in the job description